crums-io/stowkwik/README.md

 * Add configurable output/logging to `stowd`
 * Command line tool (`stow` ?) for stowing files that can be piped in the shell for input filepaths and output mappings

+Nov.
+20 2019: Added a random-access list interface to the write-log.
+Because the write-log is chronologically ordered, you can binary search this list.